codemann8/ALttPOverworldSlidePuzzle/.kilocode/rules/general.md

   - Preview animates smoothly (150ms transition)
   - Works even if mouse leaves board area during swipe
   - For large pieces, checks all 4 cells for gap adjacency
+- **Drag on Piece**: Click and hold on a piece, then drag over adjacent gaps to move continuously
+  - Piece moves when mouse enters the valid drag region of an adjacent gap
+  - Valid region: 75% of gap area (excludes the edge closest to the piece)
+  - Gap divided into 4×4 grid: accepts 12 out of 16 squares (3×4 rectangle)
+  - Allows multiple moves in a single drag operation
+  - Disables swipe controls for the duration of the drag
+  - Works with both small (1×1) and large (2×2) pieces
+  - Updates piece position after each move to enable continued dragging
+- **Swipe on Gap**: Drag ≥5 pixels in a direction to swap with the other gap if adjacent
+  - Same swipe mechanics as pieces (5px threshold, preview, etc.)
+  - Only swaps if the other gap is adjacent in the swipe direction
+- **Drag on Gap**: Click and hold on a gap, then drag over the other gap to swap
+  - Swaps when mouse enters the other gap's area
+  - Allows continuous swapping during a single drag operation
 - **Left Click on Gap**: Select that gap (if no adjacent gap exists)

 #### Button Controls